Finding Your Irish Wolfhound Puppy

 Use the IWCA website as a first step resource:

 - Breeder Directory and Contacts Directory - Reach out to these volunteers in your region to answer your questions about the breed and determine if there are breeders near your location.

 - Irish Wolfhound Events - This section can tell you about specialty shows just for Irish Wolfhounds coming up.
 Attending one of these events is a great way to meet people and their hounds.

 - Regional Irish Wolfhound Clubs - Contacting the regional club that is closest to you is another strong move to get you connected with people and activities in your area.
 St Patrick’s Day parades, Club specialty shows and other events like Renaissance Fairs are more opportunities for you to meet the breed and their owners.

-Go to a local all breed dog show to meet exhibitors and breeders.
+Go to a local Regional Specialty show to meet exhibitors and breeders.